blazklobucar/markdown-cv/index.md

 ### FOMA (Environmental monitoring and analysis)
-* `2022` Monitoring the provision and condition of high‐value restorative outdoor environments with remote sensing and Volunteered Geographic Information
+* `2022` Monitoring the provision and condition of high‐value restorative outdoor environments with remote sensing and Volunteered Geographic Information.
+6-month grant.
-* `2023` Large tree survival rate using historical aerial photography
+* `2023` Large tree survival rate using historical aerial photography.
+6-month grant.

 <!-- A list is also available [online](http://scholar.google.co.uk/citations?user=LTOTl0YAAAAJ) -->